 This was a refreshing thing to see with Israeli startups which tend to focus, in recent years, mostly on software.
 A range of cool devices starting from sniffers to backup units and wifi blockers.
 I wonder how it will play out for them as the playbook for hardware is definitely something different from software.

-IOT security is a popular buzzword now and hides behind it a very complicated world of many devices and infrastructures in which there is no one solution fits all resolution.
-Although there are startups which claim to be solving IOT security, I project that with time, each one of them will find its own niche—which is sufficient as it’s a vast world with endless opportunism.
-A branch of IOT that was prominent in the exhibition was car security with some very interesting innovations.
+IoT security is a popular buzzword now and hides behind it a very complicated world of many devices and infrastructures in which there is no one solution fits all resolution.
+Although there are startups that claim to be solving IoT security, I project that with time, each one of them will find its own niche—which is sufficient as it’s a vast world with endless opportunism.
+A branch of IoT that was prominent in the exhibition was car security with some very interesting innovations.

 Data Leakage Protection

 As part of the post-breach challenge, there are quite a few startups focusing on how to prevent data exfiltration.
 From a scientific point of view, it is a great challenge consisting of conflicting factors—the tighter the control is on data, the less convenient it is to use the data on normal days.